FlyOver (ride)

-FlyOver is a flying theater attraction.
-The first FlyOver attraction, FlyOver Canada, opened in 2013 at Canada Place in downtown Vancouver, British Columbia.
-The ride takes guests on a virtual flight across Canada, utilizing ride equipment that launches up to 61 people at a time into a 19m (62 foot) diameter spherical screen and employs wind, mist, and scents to enhance the experience.
-It has since opened at the Mall of America in the US, and downtown Reykjavik, Iceland, and in Las Vegas with plans to open a ride in Toronto.
+Flyover is a flying theater attraction.
+The first Flyover attraction opened in 2013 at Canada Place in downtown Vancouver, British Columbia, Canada.
+The ride takes guests on a virtual flight across Canada, utilizing ride equipment for up to 61 people at a time into a 19 m (62 foot) diameter spherical screen and employs wind, mist, and scents to enhance the experience.
+It has since opened at the Mall of America, Navy Pier, and Las Vegas in the US, as well as downtown Reykjavík in Iceland, with plans to open a ride in Toronto.

 History

-FlyOver Canada
+Flyover in Vancouver

-FlyOver was conceived by Vancouver entrepreneurs Stephen Geddes and Andrew Strang, who wanted to bring a new tourist attraction to downtown Vancouver.
+Flyover was created by entrepreneurs Stephen Geddes and Andrew Strang, who wanted to bring a new tourist attraction to downtown Vancouver.
 They were inspired by the Soarin' Over California ride located at Disneyland and Epcot.
 They wanted to create a ride that would attract a wide demographic and showcase the diversity of Canada.